User Guide – Hammer, Doji Candlestick Detector

-The indicator is designed to detect any kind of hammer in the chart.
+The indicator is designed to detect hammers, shooting stars, doji, hanging men and inverted hammers.
 The setup will allow you to filter the weaker or more ambiguous cases out to leave the stronger trading signals.
-To filter the hammer signals the three key settings are as follows:
+To filter the signals the three key settings are as follows:

 - Shadow length

 - Body position

 These settings will control the types of patterns that are detected and displayed on the chart and those which are ignored.

 Confirm bars: The indicator will examine a certain number of bars preceding the candle.
 This is defined in the “confirm bars” parameter.
 This is necessary to filter out weak and false signals and to analyze the direction of the trend.
 A lower setting will result in more signals but there will likely be more false positives.
 A higher setting will produce fewer but more viable signals.

 Figure 2 shows a bullish reversal signal.
 In this example I used the following settings: